-On the full moon day of the month of Poson, many centuries ago, a great encounter took place between a proud king of Sri Lanka and the venerated monk India.
+On Poson full moon day, many centuries ago, a great encounter took place between a proud king of Sri Lanka and venerated monk India.
 This fateful encounter resulted in Buddhism being introduced to the island of Sri Lanka.
 The King was the great Devanampiyatissa.
 The monk was the venerated Mahinda Thera, the son of King Asoka of India.
 The place where they met is the iconic Mihintale, the birthplace of Buddhism in Sri Lanka.

 Sites in Mihinthalaya